 Abnormal jaw pain can be an indicator of a serious health problem, especially if it occurs for a prolonged period.
 Some jaw pains are so intensive they cause headaches.
 Consider seeing a doctor if you experience abnormal jaw pain.
-Jaw pain may be caused my many factors.
+Jaw pain may be caused by many factors.

 Bruxism is the medical name for teeth grinding.
 It is a condition characterized by grinding, clenching, and gnashing of teeth.
-It occurs knowingly or unknowingly during the day and while asleep, and is often referred to as sleep Bruxism.
+It occurs knowingly or unknowingly during the day and while asleep and is often referred to as sleep Bruxism.
 Serious cases may require the use of mouth guards, orthodontic procedures to fix misaligned teeth, behavior therapy, and use of splints.
 If the pain spreads to the jaw and ear, it may be an indication of a temporomandibular illness.

 Temporomandibular Joint Disorder

-These joints are found in front of the ears where the lower part of the jaw connects to the skull.
+Firstly, these joints are found in front of the ears where the lower part of the jaw connects to the skull.
 They control the opening and closing of the mouth as well as any back, forth, and side to side movements.
 The temporomandibular joints have tissues between the joint that allow them to function effectively.
-TMJ disorders affect the joint that links the lower jaw to the skull in front of your ear.
+Thus, TMJ disorders affect the joint that links the lower jaw to the skull in front of your ear.

 Temporomandibular joint disorder occurs when the jaw muscles become strangely tense causing the joints to harden.
 Symptoms of this condition include cracking or clicking sound when opening or closing the mouth, lockjaw, headache, as well as pain around the ear and along the jaw.
 Apart from teeth grinding, other causes of this condition include anxiety, fingernail biting, stress, poor posture, teeth grinding, emotional stress, arthritis, and fatigue.
 Treatment is determined by the type of temporomandibular dysfunction.
-However, common treatment options include anti-depressants, painkillers like paracetamol, the use of a heating pads, physiotherapy exercises, and surgery in severe cases.
+However, common treatment options include anti-depressants, painkillers like paracetamol, the use of a heating pad, physiotherapy exercises, and surgery in severe cases.

 This is an uncommon type of cancer that affects the salivary glands in the mouth, throat, and neck.
-The condition does not have a definite cause, but is often triggered by tobacco use, exposure to radiation, and genetic factors.
+The condition does not have a definite cause but is often triggered by tobacco use, exposure to radiation, and genetic factors.
 Symptoms of salivary cancer include recurring pain around the salivary glands, facial swelling and numbness, and difficulty swallowing.
 Among the set of the three major pairs of salivary glands, the parotid gland is the one that is most affected by this condition.
 Treatment of salivary cancer includes chemotherapy, physical therapy, radiation, reconstructive therapy, and surgery.

 This condition mostly occurs after the removal of a permanent tooth.
 It is often characterized by a blood clot at an exposed tooth socket.
-Pain emerges though the jawbone into the ear.
+Pain emerges through the jawbone into the ear.
 Pain medication, application of medicated dressings, and socket flushing are some of the treatment options for this condition.